 Rats make your house dirty and a breeding ground for other pests like cockroaches.

 Having a dirty house also encourages other critters, like bed bugs!
 Bed bugs are speedy and aggressive breeders, and they will quickly take over an environment.

-When other bugs begin to infest your home, you need to step up and take back control before your health, and the health of your loved ones is affected.
+When other bugs begin to infest your home, you need to step up and take back control before your health and the health of your loved ones are affected.